About GWTO Academy

 To know and enjoy about wine destinations’ cultural and natural heritages.

-GWTO Academy, with its own structure and management, is the operative unit into the GWTO chart which goal is to provide the other GWTO’s operational areas and the wine tourism sector, comprehensive tools and professionalization through research and training programs on wine tourism knowledge management, aligned with the United Nations 2030 Agenda for Sustainable Development Goals (SDGs).
+GWTO Academy, with its own structure and management, is the operative unit into the GWTO chart which goal is to provide the other GWTO’s operational areas and the wine tourism sector, comprehensive tools and professionalization through research and training programs on wine tourism knowledge management.

 GWTO Academy Definition